PHO-NG/Workspace/dice/README.md

 on your local machine.

-To run the project in a production setting, simply
+To run the project in a production setting,

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.